Nagasaki says still plans casino RFP launch during spring

 The state of emergency declaration also empowers the local governments in Japan to take control – temporarily – of facilities that could be used to supplement standard healthcare premises.

-According to a website from Japan’s Ministry of Health, Labour and Welfare dedicated to the coronavirus infection outbreak there, as of Monday noon, the country had 3,654 confirmed cases of Covid-19.
+According to information given on Tuesday by Japan’s Ministry of Health, Labour and Welfare, the country had just over 3,900 confirmed cases of Covid-19 as of that time.

 Mar 31, 2020